Amanda-L/WashU-ML-Project2-NaiveBayes-2023/README.md

-# Project 2: Naive Bayes
+# ML Project 2: Naive Bayes
 ![image](https://github.com/Amanda-L/WashU-ML-Project2-NaiveBayes-2023/assets/52643725/82d65194-2b62-4da3-998d-79136926ffea)

-The Naïve Bayes classifier is being implemented for this assignment, and the files edited are outlined as follows:
+The Naïve Bayes classifier is being implemented to predict if a name is male or female for this assignment, and the files edited are outlined as follows:

 1. **naivebayesPY.py:**
    - Implement the function to estimate the class probability P(Y).